Autistic Burnout: Signs, Symptoms, and How to Cope

 A loss of Skills: A decline in executive functioning skills that affects daily tasks.

-Increased Sensitivity to Stimuli: Amplified reactions to sensory inputs, making everyday experiences overwhelming.
+Increased Sensitivity to Stimuli: Amplified sensory reactions make everyday experiences overwhelming.

-This form of burnout is more likely to co-occur with conditions commonly associated with autism, such as depression, PTSD, OCD, dyslexia, and ADHD.
-It is also more prevalent among marginalized communities, including LGBTQ+, BIPOC, and women.
+This form of burnout is more likely to co-occur with depression, PTSD, OCD, dyslexia, and ADHD, and is also more prevalent among LGBTQ+, BIPOC, and women.

-Fortunately, just as with ADHD coaching, autistic coaching or therapy can provide essential support.
-An online therapist or coach can help you develop strategies to better accommodate yourself in a world that contributes to your exhaustion.
+Fortunately, an online autism therapist or coach can help you develop strategies to better accommodate yourself in a world that contributes to your exhaustion.

 Distinguishing Autistic Burnout from Depression

-Depression is characterized as a common mood disorder that results in frequent feelings of sadness and a loss of motivation to do things you once enjoyed.
+Depression is a mood disorder that causes persistent sadness and a a lack of pleasure from activities once enjoyed.
 As the weather gets cooler and the days get shorter, a common depressive disorder that some may experience is seasonal affective disorder.

-Autistic burnout manifests differently for each individual, but there are some common signs.
+Autistic burnout manifests differently for everyone, but common signs include:

 Reduced Executive Functioning: A significant decline in capabilities and difficulty with task initiation often coincides with chronic fatigue and decreased tolerance to stimuli.